Tee88/SQS-FIFO-Helper/ReadMe.md

 # SQS Helper
-Helper project that uses FIFO queues.
+Helper project that uses legacy SQS queues.

 # Getting Started
 - `enqueueSQS.js` inserts `{ customer: id}` into the SQS where id is a positive integer